-Detlev Paulsch was born in Karlsruhe in 1968.
-He studied Applied Physical Geography focussing on soil sciences and geobotany.
+Detlev Paulsch studied Applied Physical Geography in Trier, focusing on soil sciences and geobotany.
 His special interest lay on soil zoology.
 For his diploma thesis he studied the effects of the application of organic waste materials for the recultivation of open cast mining sites on earthworms (Lumbricidae).
-At the University of Bayreuth (Department Biogeography) he compiled his PhD-thesis about bird communities of south Ecuadorian mountain rainforests of different structure.
+At University of Bayreuth (Department Biogeography) he compiled his PhD-thesis about bird communities in south Ecuadorian mountain rainforests of different structure, studying functional relationships between bird species distribution and structural vegetation parameters and comparing composition and diversity of the bird communities of primary and anthropogenic influenced structural forest types.

-At the State Museum of Natural History Karlsruhe Detlev Paulsch worked from 2008 to 2010 at the conception and coordination of a project about sustainable land use in the Mata Atlântica of Brazil.
+At the State Museum of Natural History Karlsruhe Detlev Paulsch worked from 2008 to 2010 on the conception and coordination of an interdisciplinary project focusing on sustainable land use in the Mata Atlântica of Brazil.

 For ibn he was involved in the workshop series of BfN on topics relating to the implementation of Natura 2000.
 He already was in charge for the documentation of several workshops having extensive experience in text processing and compiling barrier-free documents.